Kilie/berlin_airbnb/README.md

 This project was created as one course project for the Udacity Data Scientist Nanodegree.

 ## File Description
-This repository contains two files, a README and a Jupyter Notebook file whic contains the Python code written to analyze the data.
+This repository contains two files, a README and a Jupyter Notebook file whicH contains the Python code for analyzing the data.

 ## Results
 Some key findings of this project: